The Best of Everything

 Joan: You don't know the half of it.
 He's working for me now.

-Above: Joan and "Montana Moon" on marquee of the Capitol theater in Hamilton, Canada.
+Above: Joan and "Montana Moon" on marquee of the Capitol theater (lower right) in Hamilton, Canada.

 The Best of Everything